FREE SHIPPING ON ALL U.S. ORDERS OVER $100

 Elizabeth Hamilton Wife of American Founding Father Alexander Hamilton

 Elizabeth Schuyler Hamilton was born on August 9, 1757, in Albany, New York.
-She was the wife of Alexander Hamilton, American Founding Father and the 1st U.S Secretary of the Treasury.
-She was present at such historic moments as when Hamilton began to write The Federalist and composed his defense of a national bank.
+She was the wife of American Founding FatherAlexander Hamilton, the 1st U.S. Secretary of the Treasury.
+She was present at such historic moments as when Hamilton began to write The Federalist Papers and composed his defense for a national bank.

-"I meet you in every dream," Hamilton wrote in one of his swooning letters, "and when I wake I cannot close my eyes for ruminating on your sweetness."
+"I meet you in every dream," Hamilton wrote in one of his courting letters, "and when I wake I cannot close my eyes for ruminating on your sweetness."
 In a letter to a fellow aide he sounded more dispassionate: "Though not a genius, she has good sense enough to be agreeable, and though not a beauty, she has fine black eyes, is rather handsome, and has every other requisite of the exterior to make a lover happy."

 They spent many months apart.
-During one such absence, in the summer of 1791, Hamilton began an affair with Maria Reynolds that, when publicly revealed six years later, exposed Elizabeth to a humiliation augmented both by Hamilton's insistence on airing the adultery's most lurid details and a hostile press that asked, "Art thou a wife?
+During one such absence, in the summer of 1791, Hamilton began an affair with Maria Reynolds that, when publicly revealed six years later, exposed Elizabeth to humiliation augmented both by Hamilton's insistence on airing the adultery's most lurid details and a hostile press that asked, "Art thou a wife?
 See him, whom thou has chosen for the partner of this life, lolling in the lap of a harlot!!"

 In November 1801, their eldest son Philip, was killed in a duel by an associate of Aaron Burr at 19-years-old.